HealthDataInsight/way_of_working-audit-github/README.md

 ## Usage

+Define the following environment variables:

+- `GITHUB_ORGANISATION`: the name of your organisation being scanned (as used in the GitHub URL)
+- `GITHUB_TOKEN`: a PAT token with sufficient permission to access repositories and their configuration.

-To run the GitHub audit in your project, run:
+Then to run the GitHub audit for your project, use:

 ```bash
 way_of_working exec audit_github